orbeon/orbeon-forms-doc/xforms/xpath/extension-controls.md

     value="xxf:binding-context('my-custom-component')"/>
 ```

 _NOTE: Before Orbeon Forms 4.11, this function could return more than one item when called for a component within a repeat.
-This was incorrect and has been fixed._
+This was incorrect and has been fixed.
+See [#2642](https://github.com/orbeon/orbeon-forms/issues/2642)._

 _NOTE: This function is rarely used, and when used is typically used from within XBL components._